reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 Placing the `history` state into the `Game` component will let you remove the `squares` state from its child `Board` component.
 Just like you "lifted state up" from the `Square` component into the `Board` component, you will now lift it up from the `Board` into the top-level `Game` component.
 This gives the `Game` component full control over the `Board`'s data and lets it instruct the `Board` to render previous turns from the `history`.

 First, add a `Game` component with `export default`.
-Have it render the `Board` component inside some markup:
+Have it render the `Board` component and some markup:

 ```js {1,5-16}
 function Board() {